Australian Judges #

 Barry made the acquaintance of Mrs Louisa Barrow.
 Though they never married, the relationship between them remained affectionate, tender and devoted in the extreme until the end of Barry’s life.
 She bore him four children.
 Parents and children frequently appeared together on public occasions.
 The relationship earned him occasional criticism, especially from Charles Perry, the Anglican bishop, yet it was not a cause of his failure to be appointed chief justice.
 His city residence, for most of his judgeship, was in Carlton Gardens.

-The inscription on the base of his statue in Swanston Street, outside the State Library, omits to record the latter honour.
+The inscription on the base of his statue in Swanston Street, outside the State Library, records his honour.
 On various occasions he was acting chief justice, and once briefly administrator of the government of Victoria.

 He died in East Melbourne on 23 November 1880, only twelve days after the execution of Ned Kelly.